Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Derivations for Bayesian Limits

-In the all-zero detection regime, the likelihood provides limited leverage on $p_T$ unless $\mathcal P_{\rm det}(L)$ varies appreciably across the prior-supported range of $L$, hence $p_{T,\max}$ mainly controls the extent of the allowed region along $\log p_T$.
-As illustrative examples, we show the constraints for each parameter for scaled-beta and logit-normal $p_T$ prior with $p_{T, \max}=0.005$ in Figure \ref{fig:Posterior_contour_pT_L}.
-For intuition, EIRPs of 1-100 W are comparable to consumer electronics and small appliances.
-The analysis here uses these priors only as simple benchmarks to demonstrate how non-detections map into constraints on $(p_T,L)$.
+In the all-zero detection regime, the likelihood provides limited leverage on $p_T$ unless the effective detection probability $f_{\nu,k}\mathcal P_{{\rm det},k}(L)$ varies appreciably across the prior-supported range of $L$.
+The imposed value of $p_{T,\max}$ therefore affects the allowed range of the marginal posterior of $p_T$, especially for the scaled-beta family.
+As illustrative examples, Figure~\ref{fig:Posterior_logpT_logL} shows how the diagnostic joint posterior contours change with different choices of $p_{T,\max}$ for the scaled-beta and logit-normal hierarchical models.
+Figure~\ref{fig:Posterior_contour_pT_L} shows the corresponding diagnostic posterior contours for the adopted case with $p_{T,\max}=0.005$.
+These figures are included only to visualize the remaining $p_T$--$L$ degeneracy and the prior-family dependence.
+The numerical upper limits reported in Table~\ref{table:logp_T-logL} are computed from the one-dimensional marginal posterior $p(p_T\mid{\rm all0})$.